AntoninJoly/AntoninJoly/README.md

-AI Tech lead @Monstar Lab, Inc
+AI engineer and Tech lead @Monstar Lab, Inc

 Working on developing MonstarLab AI team and activities.
 - ML/CV/DL/NLP/EDA projects from PoC and client talk to production.